martinheitmann/nestjs-socket-io-sample/README.md

 ### Server

+Generate the server-side certificates using the included script `sh makecert.sh` and move the generated certificates to a folder named `certs`.
+Remember to include your domains in your system's hostfile.

 Run `npm install` followed by `npm run start:dev` in the root directory to start the NestJS server in development mode.

 ### Client